Home/Restorative Dental Care/Implant Dentures

 Although traditional dentures may serve as an effective method of replacing missing teeth, implant dentures can offer a more comfortable, convenient, and cosmetically pleasing solution.
 Implant-supported dentures, also referred to as “anchored dentures”, require strategically placed dental implants to secure the full arch(es) in place.
 Designed to restore proper dental function, improve bite stability, and create a natural-looking smile, implant-supported dentures can be an excellent option for patients who want to replace all of their upper and/or lower teeth.

-What Are the Pros of Implant Dentures?
+What Are the Benefits of Implant Dentures?

 Traditional dentures can be associated with a number of inconveniences.
 The pastes and adhesives used to hold traditional dentures in place can be bothersome and unreliable.
 Ill-fitting dentures may also be prone to slipping along the gums, which can cause difficulty eating or speaking, and be uncomfortable and embarrassing.